 Mappa Mundi (guitar quartet with cello)

 For guitar quartet with solo cello.
 Commissioned, premiered and recorded by the Canadian Guitar Quartet with cellist Rachel Mercer.
-There are audio samples of each piece: Trocodite, Turris Babel, Yperborei, and Hippopodes.
+Four pieces - the first is here, and the others are Turris Babel, Yperborei, and Ipopodes.

 Recording available from ATMA Classique.